reneviering/vanilla-ui-router/README.md

 > Simple vanilla JavaScript router to be used inside a Single Page App to add routing capabilities.

 The router comes with zero dependencies and can be used with any other libraries.
-It's based on the [hashchange-Event](https://developer.mozilla.org/docs/Web/API/WindowEventHandlers/onhashchange) from the window-object.
+It's based on the [hashchange-Event](https://developer.mozilla.org/docs/Web/API/WindowEventHandlers/onhashchange).

 ## Installation

 ```
 $ npm install --save vanilla-ui-router
 ```
+*As UMD module this runs everywhere (ES6 modules, CommonJS, AMD and with good ol’ globals).*

 ## Usage
 Let's assume your initial markup has the following structure: